Canadian Immigration Lawyer

-At Gupta Law Firm, we provide guidance to skilled workers to aid them in navigating their opportunities to retain permanent residency while working in Canada.
-We work closely with our clients to effectively come up with a strategy which would greatly increase their opportunity to remain in Canada as a permanent resident.
+Gupta Law Firm can provide guidance to skilled workers to aid them in navigating their opportunities to retain permanent residency while working in Canada.
+Gupta Law Firm works closely with clients to effectively come up with a strategy which would greatly increase their opportunity to remain in Canada as a permanent resident.

 Under the Immigration and Refugee Protection Act family reunification is the most important factor for an Immigration Officer to consider.
 Canadians can sponsor their spouse from abroad.
 Immigration, Refugees and Citizenship Canada (IRCC) allows Canadians to sponsor their spouses, common-law partners, dependent children, and conjugal partners from abroad.
 If a marriage is determined to be entered into for only immigration purposes, then you may be deported from Canada for Inland Cases.

 You may not be eligible to be sponsored if you have:

 - Did not pay Court Order Spousal Support or Child Support